KathyKo/Travel-Planning-Agent/README.md

 [![Deployment](https://img.shields.io/badge/Deployed%20on-Google%20Cloud-blue?logo=googlecloud)](https://travel-agent-349302450067.asia-east1.run.app/)

-This project is an advanced AI agent built to fulfill the "Intelligent Travel Planning AI Agent" assessment.
+This project is an Intelligent Travel Planning AI Agent.
 It provides a conversational interface for planning personalized 2-day trips to any city in the world, deployed as a robust API and web UI on Google Cloud Run.

 ## 🚀 Demo & Testing